Friday, July 2, 2021

 [5] Miss Luez plays the femme fatale Marla Rakubian in D.O.A.
 Marla's a bit of a mystery woman since her status in Majac's criminal organization, as well as her ultimate fate, is murky.

 (Perhaps she used that ticket to Buenos Aires after all).
 We can assume she's 'George Reynold's'/Ray Rakubian's cousin, sister, or, most likely, widow.
-She seems to have a cozy, albeit non-romantic, relationship with Majac: he treats her in the manner of an affectionate uncle; he seems more fond of his brutal protégé Chester.
+She seems to have a cozy, albeit non-romantic, relationship with Majac: he treats her in the manner of an affectionate uncle, and actually seems more fond of his brutal protégé Chester.

 What are the best art movies of all time?